abarbanell/abarbanell.github.io/_posts/2017-04-15-scaling-scrum.md

 ## What I don't like about LeSS

+The same gripe about the fixed synchronization of team sprints applies here as well.

-The concept of feature teams which should be able to work on any code base required for their allocated feature is just reeking of chaos.
+Additionally, the concept of feature teams which should be able to work on any code base required for their allocated feature is just reeking of chaos.
 No ownership for the code will result in low maintainability, slow progress due to unknown code.
 It is neither efficient nor enjoyable for the teams.
 Engineering teams take pride in well written code, and want to own whatever comes out of it in production.

 Feature teams create a framework for organized irresponsability.

 ## SYoW - Scaling Your own Way

-We evolved our scaled Scrum in several evolutions, and I could see critical breakpoints during our growth which required to adjust the process:
+We evolved our scaled Scrum in several iterations, and I could see critical breakpoints during our growth which required to adjust the process:

 - a hand full of teams in one location, this is kind of easy (we skipped this step, actually)
 - having the development teams offshore raises the complexity one level.